 Why does the University strive to create an inclusive environment for students with disabilities?

 The law reads in pertinent part that, "No Student shall on the basis of a disability be excluded from participation in, be denied the benefits of, or otherwise be subject to discrimination under any University program or activity."
 Gonzaga University is committed to providing qualified students with a disability an equal opportunity to access the benefits, rights and privileges of its services, programs and activities, in an accessible setting appropriate to students' needs, in compliance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973 and Washington State Laws.
-Consistent with themes of justice, respect, and dignity in its mission, the University strives to provide an inclusive community for students with disabilities.
+Perhaps more important than the law, is that the University strives to provide an inclusive community for students with disabilities because it is consistent with themes of justice, respect, and dignity in the Mission and Jesuit Tradition.

 Are students with disabilities admitted under a special program?